tieirra/Responsive-Design/README.md

 ## Objectives

-- describe the differences in fixed, fluid, adaptive, and responsive layouts Fixed: a website that does not adjust to any other devices.
+- describe the differences in fixed, fluid, adaptive, and responsive layouts.
+Fixed: a website that does not adjust to any other devices.
 Fluid: flips website on different screen.
+Adaptive: adapts itself to fit into various screen resolutions.
+Responsive layout:It provides precise viewing experience of a website to the user, adapting to all screens across devices.

 - implement media queries in a project.
 - describe and use responsive units (px, em, rem, %, and vw.vh) to create a fully responsive website